 Hide shoots in food simply by adding to burgers or soups or any pasta dish.
 Alfalfa shoots are very mild so kids would not even recognise them.

 Get inventive with ways to present the food also.
 Bento meals can add some fun to mealtime while ensuring the kids are getting their nutrients – here are 13 Brilliant Bento Box Ideas Your Kids will Love.

 Eat together as a family and try to avoid making separate meals for kids.
 Monkey see monkey do – if they see you eating it they might try it!

 Are your kids or partner a fussy eater?
-Have you any tips for other parents on feeding fussy eaters?
+Have you any tips for fussy eaters for other parents?
 Share them in the comments below